 How to apply

 Entry into the Performance major is limited and based on a School of Music audition.
-Applications for 2019 Performance courses should be made to the School of Music as soon as possible (no later than 21 October 2018).
+Early auditions begin August 25–27 2018.
+Applications for Performance courses should be made to the School of Music as soon as possible (no later than 17 October 2018).

-UC also offers non-major Performance courses for any students to develop basic skills in musical performance or develop skills in a second instrument or voice.
+UC also offers non-major Performance courses to develop basic skills in musical performance or develop skills in a second instrument or voice.

 See the Bachelor of Music for more information.